jbakse/site_builder/content/random/plan.md

 - Technical: Introduction the p5.js library
 - Technical: Introduction to Git and Github

+### Announcements

+- Did you cite your classmates tiles?

 ### Schedule
 Time    | ESA               | Activity